 HWS does not accept credit card payments.
 Online payments can be made using a checking or savings account.
-Checks can be mailed to the Student Accounts Office and cash will be accepted on site.
+Checks can be mailed to the Student Accounts Office, 300 Pulteney Street, Geneva, N.Y.
+14456.
 More information on payment options can be found on the Office of Student Accounts webpage.

 I received a scholarship.
 Where should I send the check?